What has the Innovation Fund supported?

 - Introduction of Medexis, an integrated stock management tool, to improve the availability and access to post-abortion care and family planning products in Burundi (SECONAF).
 In Burundi, i+solutions is working to increase visibility of quality and timely data on post-abortion care and family planning product stock levels by introducing MEDEXIS, an electronic Logistics Management Information System, in 30 emergency obstetric and neonatal care facilities in rural and disadvantaged urban areas.

 - Increasing access to mifepristone: Paving the way for registration and commercialization for additional indications (New and Underused Reproductive Health Technologies Caucus).
 Gynuity Health Projects will support efforts to register mifepristone at country level by emphasizing its wider role as a women’s health medication, administered by providers who both do and do not offer abortion services.
 More indications, it is hoped, will increase sales and thus market sustainability, which could in turn generate interest from the private sector.
+This grant made possible by funding from The David and Lucile Packard Foundation.

 - #DropTheTax—tackling unfair taxes on menstrual supplies to improve access for young women and girls globally (Youth Caucus).
 Under this grant, WASH United will address unfair taxes on menstrual health supplies to improve access for young women and girls globally.
 WASH United will implement a global #DropTheTax campaign to catalyze the momentum to eliminate/reduce unfair taxes on menstrual supplies globally and at country level.
 In addition to the global campaign, WASH United will be working at the country level with local stakeholders in Nepal and Tanzania.